Welcome to EECS Platforms for Learning.

 ECE 111 Introduction to Electrical and Computer Engineering I

-In this class students learn what its like to be an Engineer, the instructor John Sweet teaches students the basics of Electrical and Computer Engineering Topics and has various homework assignments for students to learn about engineering and themselves.
+In this class students learn what its like to be an engineer, the instructor John Sweet teaches students the basics of clectrical and computer engineering topics and has various homework assignments for students to learn about engineering and themselves.
 A required recitation is attached to this course and serves as the primary lab work of the class.
-Undergraduate Teacher Assistants work in a team of three to run the class, most of them with a passion for and experience with TekBots.
-The TAs take the students on a tour, sit with them as they hear from industry and OSU professors the second week, proctor a online scavanger hunt, teach the basics of current and voltage through an LED lab and teach them the power of a microcontroller by using the Tiny 26 board.
+Undergraduate teaching assistants (TAs) work in a team of three to run the class, most of them with a passion for and experience with TekBots.
+The TAs take the students on a tour, sit with them as they hear from industry and OSU professors the second week, proctor a online scavanger hunt, teach the basics of current and voltage through an LED lab, and teach them the power of a microcontroller by using the Tiny 26 board.

 ECE 112 Introduction to Electrical and Computer Engineering II